hastexo/ictfocus2015/markdown/intro.md

 platforms that innovate rapidly and openly.

-# Viaduct
+# hastexo Academy

 Bridging Canyons in Professional Education

 Coming 2015

 viaduct@hastexo.com
-Note: then you know what Viaduct is all about.
+Note: then you know what hastexo Academy is all about.